 Meridian man pleads guilty to possession of a firearm by a convicted felon

-Jackson, Miss. – A Meridian man pleaded guilty to possession of a firearm by a convicted felon, announced Acting U.S. Attorney Darren J. LaMarca and Special Agent in Charge Jermicha Fomby of the Federal Bureau of Investigation.
+Jackson, Miss. – A Meridian man pleaded guilty today to possession of a firearm by a convicted felon, announced U.S. Attorney Darren LaMarca and Special Agent in Charge Kurt Thielhorn of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Smith is scheduled to be sentenced on January 5, 2022 and faces a maximum penalty of 10 years in prison.
-A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.
+Craven plead guilty to a violation of Title 18, United States Code, Section 922(g)(1) which criminalizes the possession of firearms by convicted felons.
+He is scheduled to be sentenced on November 8, 2022 and faces a maximum penalty of 10 years in prison.
+A federal district judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The Federal Bureau of Investigation and the Meridian Police Department are investigating the case.
+The Lauderdale County Sheriff’s Office and the ATF are investigating the case.

 Assistant U.S. Attorney Charles W. Kirkham is prosecuting the case.